SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Theory of operation:
-    The first messages to be exchanged after the a connection between an ECS and a SEC node is established is to verify that indeed the SEC node is speaking an supported protocol by sending an identification_ request and checking the answer from the SEC node to comply.
+    The first messages to be exchanged after the a connection between an ECS and a SEC node is established is to verify that indeed the SEC node is speaking a supported protocol by sending an identification_ request and checking the answer from the SEC node to comply.
     If this check fails, the connection is to be closed and an error reported.
     The second step is to query the structure of the SEC node by exchange of description_ messages.